Bob T

 Thanks once again, akandula.
 More knowledge.

-What hawk?
+What sparrow?

 in Help Me Identify a North American Bird